IDT-ITI/XAI-Video-Summaries/README.md

 </div>

 ## Acknowledgement
-<div align="justify"> This work was supported by the EU Horizon Europe and Horizon 2020 programmes under grant agreements 101070190 AI4TRUST and 951911 AI4Media, respectively. </div>
+<div align="justify"> This work was supported by the EU Horizon 2020 programme under grant agreement 951911 AI4Media. </div>